mehrdad-moradi/mehrdad-moradi/README.md

 is on the optimization of model-based fault-injection using a combination of machine learning and model-based techniques.

 I am currently working on an Reinforcement Learning (RL)-based method to optimize fault-injcention.
-I am currently learning different machine learning approches that can be applied for dependability analysis of CPS.
+I am currently learning different machine learning approches that can be applied on black-box (FMI standard based model) and white-box (Simulink-based model) CPSs for dependability analysis.

 ## Research interest
 * Dependability Analysis:
   * Safety Assessment